Cyber Threat Hunting

 - Analytics-Driven: Machine-learning and User and Entity Behavior Analytics, used to develop aggregated risk scores that can also serve as hunting hypotheses

-Hunting with Linked Data
+The Linked Data Advantage

 Hunting consists of spending a lot of time searching for something that is elusive by nature.
 To locate entrenched threats, your hunt needs to be dynamic and adaptable.
 You need to be able to easily pivot from one dataset to another in order to evaluate the full context of the attacker’s digital footprints.
 From their starting point, hunts can follow different paths depending on the questions that the hunter asks at each step.